 Grades At the end of every semester, each student receives a grade for his or her semester's work in each subject.
 Grades, with their official significance, are as follows: A Outstanding performance B Very good performance C Average performance D Passing but unsatisfactory F Failure to meet minimum requirements I Work of the course not completed and assignment of grade and credit postponed.
-This designation course not completed and assignment of grade and credit postponed.
 This designation will be given only in cases of illness (confirmed by authorized physician's letter) or of other documented extraordinary circumstances beyond the student's control, and only with the approval of the dean of the Faculty of Humanities and Social Sciences.